geigerzaehler/monad-gen-js/compare-with-dependency-injection.md

 ~~~

 A naive way to add instrumentation would be to change `makeLoadFromDb`.
 But if
 we do that we get instrumentation every time we handle a request.
-So what we
+Instead, the
+caller of `createRequestHandler` should control if we instrument or not.
+For
-need to do is add instrumentation to `db` before we pass it to
+this we add instrumentation to `db` before we pass it to `createRequestHandler`.
-`createRequestHandler`.
-We end up with
+This leads to

 ~~~js
 function createRequestHandlerWithDbInstrumenation (log, getConfig, db) {